telerik/winforms-docs/pdfviewer/features/unsupported-features.md

 * There are some limitations with CCITTFaxDecode filter;

-* Pattern, Lab, ICCBased color spaces;
+* Lab, ICCBased color spaces;

 * Encrypted documents when a non-standard encryption method is used, or the document is password-protected;

-* JPXDecode and Crypt filters.
+* JPXDecode filters.
 We have provided API to plug-in custom user-defined filters, but the filters do not work out of the box;

 * Annotations - of all annotations, only link is supported;